Ayushh-00/Digital_Literacy_Project/README.md

 ## Project Overview

 This repository contains my Digital Literacy Portfolio completed as part of the CSE0001 course at VIT Bhopal University.
-As a Student Digital Ambassador, I have worked through five tasks covering digital tools, professional online presence, coding platforms, email etiquette, and cybercrime awareness.
+As a Student , I have worked through five tasks covering digital tools, professional online presence, coding platforms, email etiquette, and cybercrime awareness.